 The impact of elder abuse is profound for older people, but also avoidable if they get help and intervention services early.

-This year we want people to get the message to “Trust your gut and get in touch with us!"
+This year we want people to get the message to “Break the Silence"

 It is a myth to think that elder abuse is not family violence - it is!